natebessa/soccer-rsvp/README.md

 ## Getting started

-### Google Sheet setup

-First, create your Google Sheet that'll act as your database.
-You can clone my example here: https://docs.google.com/spreadsheets/d/1o5qf7vRcRmPSKx3SnmclB_tXotI6HecymYzZSxCJd5g/edit#gid=0

-### Twilio setup

-You'll next need to have a Twilio (or similar) account to have a phone number and mechanism for sending messages.
-I chose Twilio because of its popularity and affordability.

-### Repo setup
+### Initial repo setup

-Then clone this repo and create an `.env` file at the root directory with the following:
+Clone this repo and create an `.env` file at the root directory with the following:

 ```
 # Event management